What is Kirtan Kriya?

-A study published in the Journal of Alzheimer’s Disease has shown that the regular practice of Kirtan Kriya is capable of improving brain functioning as it increases nerve connectivity, enhances memory, and also reduces mood swings.
+A study published in the Journal of Alzheimer’s Disease has shown that the regular practice of Kirtan Kriya can improve brain functioning as it increases nerve connectivity, enhances memory, and reduces mood swings.
 The study focused on improving brain function in adults over the age of 55, who reported being anxious about their memory and were already showing signs of mild cognitive impairment.
 The participants practiced Kirtan Kriya meditation for 15 minutes every day for 12 weeks.
 At the end of this study, participants experienced improved communication in parts of the brain involved with language and memory.
-There was also more activity observed in the regions involved in the ability to focus and multitask.
+More activity was also observed in the regions involved in the ability to focus and multitask.

 · Increased activity in the brain’s frontal love (a region linked with sharper attention, focus, and concentration)